Database

 Introduction

 Let's start with the database.
 Everything is stored there to save the state of the world, the players and the environment.
-To make this easier we use , a framework that abstracts the database logic for us.
+To make this easier we use EF-Core, a framework that abstracts the database logic for us.

-The most important classes here are the and the .
+The most important classes here are the Context and the Model.
 The Context connects to the (in memory) database, provides Methods to interact with the Database and the Model contains the database model.
 Each class in the model describes a table in the database, these tables represent the state of the world.
 These classes and tables are also called "entities".

 As a rule, everything is stored that should survive a server start.
 This includes every account, every player, every item, every tree, every stone, every mob and all their attributes that are important.
 Important attributes differ from entity to entity, for example the position, HP what is left or how many items you have of which type.
 Attributes that are not unique per entity or do not change are stored in the server code and not saved.